stalwartlabs/website/docs/directory/types/ldap.md

 type = "ldap"
 address = "ldap://localhost:3893"
 base-dn = "dc=example,dc=org"
+timeout = "30s"

+[directory."ldap".tls]
-tls = true
+enable = false
 allow-invalid-certs = false
 ```

+## Binding

+The process of "binding" is essentially the LDAP way of logging in.
+It involves verifying the credentials (usually a distinguished name and a password) of a user or application trying to access the LDAP server.

-## Bind credentials
+### Bind Credentials

-The bind credentials can be specified under the `directory.<name>.ldap.bind` key in the configuration file using the following attributes:
+Bind credentials can be specified under the `directory.<name>.bind` key in the configuration file using the following attributes:

 - `dn`: The distinguished name of the user account that the server will bind as to connect to the LDAP directory.
 - `secret`: The password associated with the DN account.
 Can also be specified using an [environment variable](/docs/configuration/overview/values/environment).